backdrop-contrib/easy_xmlsitemap/README.md

 Easy XML sitemap
 ===================================

-Generates XML sitemap conforming to [Google's recommendations](https://support.google.com/webmasters/answer/2620865) for using "hreflang" attribute in sitemap on multilingual site and [sitemaps.org protocol](http://www.sitemaps.org/protocol.html).
+Provides XML sitemap conforming to [Google's recommendations](https://support.google.com/webmasters/answer/2620865) for using "hreflang" attribute in sitemap on multilingual site and [sitemaps.org protocol](http://www.sitemaps.org/protocol.html).

 Features
 --------
-Generated sitemap is available at *http(s)://your.domain/sitemap.xml* and include URLs for:
+XML sitemap file is available at *http(s)://your.domain/sitemap.xml* and include URLs generated for:

 - pages created by nodes;
 - non-empty taxonomy terms pages;
 - publicly available pages by "Views" module.

-If one node is set as site's front page, direct URL to this node will be automatically excluded from sitemap to avoid content duplication.
+If some node is set as site's front page, direct URL to this node will be automatically excluded from sitemap to avoid content duplication.

-URLs which you do not want include to sitemap may be excluded.
+You may exclude from sitemap:

+- specific URLs, for example 403/404 error pages;
-Content which presented on any of available languages can be excluded from the sitemap.
+- all content which presented on any of available languages.

 Each time sitemap re-built, backup copy of previous file state is saved as *public://easy_xmlsitemap/sitemap.xml.bak*

 Less important and optional URLs attributes "priority" and "lastmod" are omitted in this version.

+You can want add at end of your file robots.txt line:

+Sitemap: *http(s)://your.domain/sitemap.xml*

 Installation
 ------------